Nasar165/MCS_CORE_SYSTEM/README.md

 ## Introduction

-Xeroxcore system intends to resolve a business requirement concerning a framework fitted to handling multiple databases.
-The core system comes with pre-built-in tools & customer management to speed up your development.
-The system is well suited for an organisation that needs a framework suited to handling multiple databases and more than one client.
+Xeroxcore system intends to resolve a business requirement concerning a framework fitted to handling single databases.
+The core system comes with pre-built-in tools to speed up your development.
+The system is well suited for an organisation that needs to work fast and security with focus on generating value to their clients.

 <!--ts-->